aaron-grau/curic/javascript/readings/promises.md

 }
 ```

-Let's learn how to do this...
+Let's learn how to do this.

 ## Functionality and Vocabulary